China says will crack down on underground banks, stem capital flight

 Chinese law prohibits individuals from transferring more than $50,000 out of the country per year, but the underground banking industry has thrived in recent years as a channel to send money out of China.

-"Some 'grey funds' have been transferred through underground money shops across the border, which not only poses a serious risk to our foreign exchange management but also disturbs the order of financial and capital markets and threatens our financial safety," Vice Minister Meng Qingfeng was quoted as saying on the Ministry of Public Security website.
+"Some 'grey funds' have been transferred through underground money shops across the border, which not only poses a serious risk to our foreign exchange management but also disturbs the order of financial and capital markets and threatens our financial safety," Vice Minister Meng Qingfeng said on the website.

-In April, a similar campaign found 66 underground banks responsible for illegally funneling out more than 430 billion yuan ($67.5 billion), the ministry said.
+In April, a similar campaign found 66 underground banks responsible for illegally funnelling out more than 430 billion yuan ($67.5 billion), the ministry said.

-(Story refiles to correct spelling error in first line, and attributes Vice Minister Meng's comments in the 4th paragraph to the Ministry of Public Security's website.)

 (Reporting By Xiaoyi Shao and Koh Gui Qing; Editing by Eric Meijer)